sailfishos-oneplus5/important/README.md

 ## Building from source

-The build guide expects an x64-based Linux environment for building the Sailfish OS source code, related packages and LineageOS HAL side + around 50 GB of free space on top of that to comfortably build everything without issues.
-Also 4+ GB of RAM is required: the more the better.
+The build guide expects an **x86-64 based Linux environment** for building the Sailfish OS source code, related packages and LineageOS HAL side + around **50 GB of free space** on top of that to comfortably build everything without issues.
+Also **4+ GB of RAM** is required: the more the better.

 When these basic requirements are met, you can move onto the [initial building guide](INITIAL-BUILDING.md) and go on from there.
 If instead you've already built everything once but want to upgrade or test things, the [regular building guide](BUILDING.md) is what you'd be looking for.